Aerosol effective radius (column/profile)

 OCM-2 is an improved version of the one flown on OceanSat-1.
 OCM-2 is a solid-state radiometer providing observations in eight spectral bands in the VNIR region.
-The instrument employs pushbroom scanning technology with linear CCD detector arrays (191 6K CCD) of 6000 elements (3730 active detectors in the center are used to cover the image field, the rest are used to correct for dark current).
+The instrument employs pushbroom scanning technology with linear CCD detector arrays (191 6K CCD) of 6000 elements (3730 active detectors in the centre are used to cover the image field, and the rest are used to correct for dark current).
 A swath width of 1420 km is provided.
 An along-track instrument tilt capability of ±20º is provided to avoid sun glint.
 OCM optics is based on one lens per band (wide angle telecentric lens design, refractive system).
 The ground resolution is 360 m in the along-track and 236 m in the cross-track direction.
 33) 34) 35) 36) 37) 38)

-Two modes in ground resolution are supported:
+Two modes of ground resolution are supported: